chenjie1129/testCartons/README.md

+# This is a bit change from https://github.com/AgoraIO/Basic-Recording/tree/release/2.3.0/Agora-Restful-Recording-Nodejs
-# Agora Restful Recording Nodejs
+Agora Restful Recording Nodejs

 This sample application works as a simple restful server to manage recording in an easy way.